-Offering Creole cuisine accompanied with twists on traditional New Orleans classics, Ye Olde College Inn defines farm to table.
-They own the farm adjacent to the restaurant, where they get a variety of their fresh produce that goes directly into your meal.
+Offering Creole cuisine accompanied by twists on traditional New Orleans classics, Ye Olde College Inn defines farm-to-table.
+They own the farm adjacent to the restaurant, where they get a variety of fresh produce that goes directly into your meal.

 Kick Back at Bourbon Street Drinkery